Sojourning Scholar is reader-supported. When you make a purchase using links on our site, we may receive a small commission at no extra cost to you.

 When it comes to helping your child prepare for the SAT or ACT, it can be challenging to navigate all of the resources available.
 With multiple test prep companies claiming to be ‘the best’, who can you know for sure which program is right for your child?
 At Sojourning Scholar, we’re trying to make that a little easier for you.

-In our previous post, we covered the top ACT courses available in 2022.
+In our previous post, we covered the best ACT courses on the market.
 Now we decided to take it a step further - our test prep specialists took the time to use each prep platform and provide objective feedback based on what works and what doesn’t.
 This is our authentic review of the PrepScholar ACT prep course.

 PrepScholar is a name that will often come up if you search for ACT prep or other college admissions information.
 In addition to their courses, they have a ton of helpful information available to anyone in the college admissions process.

 Is PrepScholar’s ACT Prep Course Right for Your Child?

 - Students who can prepare for the ACT without much support

 - Students looking for interactive small group ACT online classes

 Who we don't recommend the course for:

 - Students who want some on-demand support in a self-paced online course